colinlienard/sv-router/docs/guide/file-based/hooks.md

 # Hooks

-When defining your routes, you can also define hooks that will be executed before or after the route is executed.
+When defining routes, you can attach specialized hooks that execute before or after route activation.

-This can be useful for authorization, data fetching, etc.
+These hooks are valuable for implementing authorization checks, data fetching, and other preparatory or cleanup operations.

+Create a dedicated `hooks.ts` file within your route directory:

 ```sh {3}
 routes